 Let’s talk about caramels: Caramels are one of the easiest candies you can make at home.
 All you need is a straight-forward recipe and a few tricks.
-Jump to the Salted Caramels Recipe now.
-Or, watch our straight-forward recipe video showing you how we make them.
+We’ve got everything you need below!

 7 Tricks for Making the Best Salted Caramels at Home